 Different areas around the park have various pennies and you don’t have to collect all of them.
 It’s fun to look and see what the designs are.
-I’m not telling him that there are over 150 different commemorative images all over the Resort because I just know he’ll want to collect them all!
+I’m not telling my son that there are over 150 different commemorative images all over the Resort.
+I just know he’ll want to collect them all!

-- There is always something new coming in the Disneyland Parks.
+There is always something new coming to Disneyland!
 And with great backdrops to pose with, take the opportunity for a great shot!
 I took this photo of my family in front of the Cars Land signage before it opened.

-- Some of the attractions have ride vehicles outside including Dumbo and Mr. Toad’s Wild Ride.
-These are great places to pose for snapshots.
+Some of the attractions have ride vehicles outside including Dumbo and Mr. Toad’s Wild Ride.
+These are great places to pose for silly snapshots.

-- Take photos with the statues that encircle the Partners statue in front of the Castle.
-As you can see my son was having a fun time pretending Pinocchio was biting his finger!
+Take photos with the statues that encircle the Partners statue in front of Sleeping Beauty Castle.
+As you can see my son was having a fun time pretending that Pinocchio was biting his finger!

 - There are guided tours for purchase, like “Walk in Walt’s Disneyland Footsteps” Guided Tour.
 My friend Jessica at The Happiest Blog on Earth shares her tips on the Walk in Walt’s Footsteps Tour.

-- Both the Disneyland Hotel and Disney’s Grand Californian Resort offer complimentary tours
+- Both the Disneyland Hotel and Disney’s Grand Californian offer complimentary tours as a hotel guest.

-This is seriously one of my favorite things to do inside the Disneyland Parks!
-There’s always someone making something delicious in the candy shops.
 See how fudge is poured or how taffy is pulled.
 View the bakers decorating the treats.
 Spy through the windows at waffle cones being freshly made.
 Watch step-by-step how each elaborate candied apple is created.
 Now you’ll know why they’re so expensive!

 Plan Visits During Special Events

 Disneyland schedules some fantastic special events year-round.
 The events mentioned here are included in your regular Park ticket.
-There are often special entertainment option, interesting dining options and bonus Disney fun!
-And many of the events offer free kid’s activities.
+There are often special entertainment options, unique dining choices and bonus Disney fun!

 Outside the Park Entertainment